zeinabAghdam/academic-kickstart/content/project/diabetic-footulcer/index.md

   in patients.
 draft: false
 featured: false
-external_link: '""'
+external_link: ""
 image:
   filename: featured
   focal_point: Smart
   preview_only: false
 ---
-As part of the HealthD360 project we aim to develop a system that is able to automatically analyze the state of wounds for patients susuffering from DFU based on image data.
+As part of the HealthD360 project we aim to develop a system that is able to automatically analyze the state of wounds for patients suffering from DFU based on image data.
 We want to enable patients to take pictures using a mobile application which is being developed by other project partners in the HealthD360 project.
 Based on the image types (thermal or normal RGB), I would like to explore different techniques for wound area estimation and its state using deep learning approaches.